syncfusion-content/wpf-docs/wpf/Add Syncfusion Controls/Through Xaml.md

 ## Through XAML

-The following steps will helps to add a required Essential WPF Control (For example__:__ DockingManager) through XAML Code
+The following steps help you add a required Essential WPF Control through XAML Code, like DockingManager.

 1. Create a WPF project in Visual Studio and refer the following assemblies.
   * Syncfusion.Tools.Wpf
   * Syncfusion.Shared.Wpf
 2. Include an xml namespace for the above assemblies to the Main window.
 {% highlight xml %}